miyaluc/data-structures/strings/README.md

+#breadth-first traversal
+We used https://www.cs.bu.edu/teaching/c/tree/breadth-first/ for guidance.
+I learned today that trees are made up of two child nodes and a head.
+Imagine that!

 #in-order traversal and post-order traversal 10/4
 I had trouble getting my tree to print in a different order.
 I continue to struggle with these data structure assignments.
 I understand that we pretty much only have to adjust the position of the Console.WriteLine but I can't seem to get this working.